onerachel/Lamarckism_Enviroments/README.md

-# Investigate Lamarckism in the changing environments
+# Lamarckian Inheritance Improves Robot Evolution in Dynamic Environments
-We tested Lamarckism both in the real world and in a mujoco based wrapper called Revolve2.
-The release version of Revolve2 used in this project is v0.3.8-beta1 (https://github.com/ci-group/revolve2/releases/tag/v0.3.8-beta1).
+We tested the Lamarckian system both in the real world and in a MuJoCo-based wrapper called Revolve2.
+The release version of Revolve2 used in this project is v0.3.8-beta1, available at https://github.com/ci-group/revolve2/releases/tag/v0.3.8-beta1.
+The setup for the physical experiments can be found here: https://github.com/onerachel/physical_robot_experiments.

 Parameters used in the experiments are:
 ```
 ENVIRONMENT = "FLAT" or "RUGGED" # type of environment
-CHANGE_FREQUENCY = 0 or 2 or 5 # environment changing frequency in an evoulutionary run
+CHANGE_FREQUENCY = 0 or 2 or 5   # frequency of environmental changes during an evolutionary run
 pop_size=50,
 offspring_size=25,
 nr_generations=30,